HTTP (HyperText Transport Protocol)

 - 504: 504 means Gateway Timeout.
 The 504 Gateway Timeout server error response code indicates that the server while acting as a gateway or proxy, did not get a response in time from the upstream server that is needed in order to complete the request.

-In the next article, I am going to discuss the Environment Setup for ASP.NET Core Web API Application development.
+In the next article, I am going to discuss How to Create, Build, Run, and Test ASP.NET Core Web API Applications using .NET Core CLI.
 Here, in this article, I try to explain HTTP (HyperText Transport Protocol) Protocols i.e. what are HTTP Request and Response.
 What are HTTP Verbs and some commonly used HTTP Status Codes?
 And I hope you enjoy this HyperText Transport Protocol article.